-A restricted inspection was possible only of the roof and chimneys from ground level.
+Restricted inspection was possible only of main roof structure from ground/street level.

-Due to fitted carpets and floor coverings no detailed inspection was possible of the floor timbers and accordingly we cannot guarantee their soundness or otherwise.
+Due to part fitted carpets and floor coverings no detailed inspection was possible of the floor timbers and accordingly we cannot guarantee their soundness or otherwise.

 It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
 Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
 If you have any concerns you should engage the services of a qualified asbestos surveyor.